 Washington may not have a huge legacy for finding dinosaurs but that doesn’t mean our soil is lacking fossils.
 While it’s unlikely that you’ll discover anything as surprising as Sea Tac’s giant sloth, you can definitely dig up your own treasures.
-So if you’re ready to try your hand at fossil digging you’ll want to know about Stonerose Interpretive Center.
+If you’re ready to try your hand at fossil digging you’ll want to visit the Stonerose Interpretive Center.

 Stonerose Interpretive Center is located in Republic, Washington, which is about 300 miles east of Seattle or around a five-hour drive.
-The center is open from May to October and sits on an area that was once part of an ancient lake, meaning that plant, insect, and fish fossils have been found here.
+The center is open from May to October and sits on an area that was once part of an ancient lake, meaning that plant, insect, and fish fossils are found in the area.
 Today, there is no water present but rather a field of 50 million years old layers of shale.

 Recent Posts: